qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 In this menu, you can also manage the diagram visibility:

-* by removing diagrams that overlap others or `Show all diagrams` even if they overlap each other
+* by removing diagrams that overlap others or :guilabel:`Show all diagrams` even if they overlap each other
 * by setting the :ref:`scale visibility <label_scaledepend>`